varrahan/blockchain-implementation/README.md

 # Blockchain Backend Implemetation

-This project is a GO implemetation for a blockchain backend service that provides a set of HTTP endpoints for interacting with a simulated blockchain to make transactions and mine on a blockchain instance.
+This project is a GO implemetation for a blockchain backend service that provides a set of HTTPS endpoints for interacting with a simulated blockchain to make transactions and mine on a blockchain instance.

 ## Routes